juliahaselhuhn/IBM-Data-Analyst-Professional-Certificate/README.md

 This repository contains documentation and resources used to complete the certification, relevant notes and other code snippets, and proof of certification for each course.

 ## 📄 Courses
-- :white_check_mark: 01.
-Introduction to Data Analytics
+01. Introduction to Data Analytics
-- :white_check_mark: 02.
-Excel Basics for Data Analysis
+02. Excel Basics for Data Analysis
-- :white_check_mark: 03.
-Data Visualization and Dashboards with Excel and Cognos
+03. Data Visualization and Dashboards with Excel and Cognos
-- :white_check_mark: 04.
-Python for Data Science, AI & Development
+04. Python for Data Science, AI & Development
-- :white_check_mark: 05.
-Python Project for Data Science
+05. Python Project for Data Science
-- :white_check_mark: 06.
-Databases and SQL for Data Science with Python
+06. Databases and SQL for Data Science with Python
-- :white_check_mark: 07.
-Data Analysis with Python
+07. Data Analysis with Python
-- :white_check_mark: 08.
-Data Visualization with Python
+08. Data Visualization with Python
-- :white_check_mark: 09.
-IBM Data Analyst Capstone Project
+09. IBM Data Analyst Capstone Project

 ## 🛠️ Tools